 Do not treat knotweed yourself unless you have the appropriate skills and experience.
 You can find companies that specialise in treating knotweed.

 Spray with chemicals

-Spraying with chemicals (known as ‘herbicides’) is an effective treatment to stop invasive plants from spreading.
+Spraying or injecting the stems with chemicals can be an effective treatment to stop knotweeds spreading.
 You must only use approved herbicides.

 - make sure anyone spraying holds a certificate of competence for herbicide use or works under direct supervision of a certificate holder

 - carry out a Control of Substances Hazardous to Health assessment

 - get permission from Natural England if the area is protected, for example sites of special scientific interest

 - get permission from the Environment Agency if the plants are near water

 To dispose of certain chemicals, you may need:

 Find out how to treat and dispose of invasive non-native plants (RPS 178).